jsonquerylang/jsonquery-python/README.md

 ### compile

 Compile a JSON Query.
-Returns a function which can execute the query.
+Returns a function which can execute the query repeatedly for different inputs.

 Syntax: